 The emergence of the COVID 19 global pandemic significantly impacted our economic outlook.
 We closely tracked economic growth projections and set an allowance that reflected the underlying economic conditions.
-In our analysis we also considered tourism projections, vulnerable sectors affected by COVID 19, levels of multilateral support and the effects of bank and government led payment support programs.
+In our analysis we also considered tourism projections, vulnerable sectors affected by COVID 19 and government support programs.